Our safe, convenient and cost-effective prescription drug plans provide members with:

 - A nationwide network of 66,000 pharmacies

-- Access to the nearly 5,000 covered drugs found on our Formularies
+- Access to thousands of covered prescription drugs

-- Coordinated medical and pharmacy care management programs to improve overall health and reduce costs
+- Coordinated medical and pharmacy programs to help improve your overall health and reduce costs

-- Personalized notices and phone calls from CVS Caremark*, our pharmacy benefit manager, detailing cost savings opportunities, safety alerts and drug education
+- Personalized notices and phone calls from our pharmacy benefit manager detailing cost savings opportunities, safety alerts and drug education

 Our Formulary (Drug List) Structure

 A formulary is a list of covered prescription drugs.
 Our drug list is reviewed and approved by an independent national committee comprised of physicians, pharmacists and other health care professionals who make sure the drugs on the formulary are safe and clinically effective.

 Within the formulary, prescription drugs are divided into tiers.
 Depending on your plan, prescription drugs fall into one of five drug tiers which determines the price you pay.
 Some plans may have 3, 4 or 5 tiers, so be sure to check your benefits information to see which tiers are included.

 Members can view specific cost-share (copay or coinsurance) information by logging in to My Account to access the Drug Pricing Tool or by reviewing their annual summary of benefits.

 The chart below describes a 5-tier drug plan:

 |Drug Tier (cost-share)